elk-audio/elk-examples/README.md

 # elk-examples

-For the example projects that complement elk-docs
+For the example projects that complement elk-docs and the Development Kit release.